odysseyindia/odyssey-tours/content/english/tim/itineraries/bird-watching-in-north-india/_index.md

           /destinations/india/states/uttar-pradesh/cities/agra/hotels/the-grand-imperial/
         title: The Grand Imperial
         content: >-
-          This 100-year-old building is testimony to India's long and varied history.
+          This 100-year-old building is testimony to India’s long and varied history.
 The low, white colonial building dating back to the Raj era is peppered with Mughal paintings and memorabilia, and was host at one time to the Crown Princes of England as well as to Mohammad Ali